Benberry1/node-express-store-api/README.md

 This project's objective was to build the API to deliver a set of products to the store's frontend.
 No frontend exists for the store in this project however I did put together a very basic HTML/CSS with a product link to see the list of products.

-The proudcts are stored on MongoDB Atlas with the API deployed on Heroku and accessible [here](https://node-express-store-api.herokuapp.com/).
+The products are stored on MongoDB Atlas with the API deployed on Heroku and accessible [here](https://node-express-store-api.herokuapp.com/).

 ## Dependencies